Primary cutaneous large B cell lymphoma, leg type

 ●Primary cutaneous marginal zone lymphoma (PCMZL), included in the broader category of extranodal marginal zone B cell lymphoma

 These appear to be unique entities with differing clinical presentation, pathologic features, prognosis, and treatment approach.
-This topic review will discuss primary cutaneous large B cell lymphoma; leg type.
+This topic review will discuss primary cutaneous large B cell lymphoma (PCLBCL), leg type.

 - Willemze R, Kerl H, Sterry W, et al. EORTC classification for primary cutaneous lymphomas: a proposal from the Cutaneous Lymphoma Study Group of the European Organization for Research and Treatment of Cancer.
 Blood 1997; 90:354.